Super body calls for fairness and stability in upcoming federal budget

 Among ASFA’s key recommendations in its pre-budget submission was increasing the upper threshold for the Low Income Superannuation Tax Offset (LISTO) from $500 to $810 a year based on the current tax threshold.

-Notably, ASFA additionally called for the government to expand super contributions to all employees who are under 18 and working less than 30 hours, arguing that removing the exclusion would be removing a current inequity in the system.
+Notably, ASFA additionally called for the government to expand super contributions to all employees who are under 18 and working less than 30 hours, saying that removing the exclusion would be removing a current inequity in the system.

 It also pointed to the benefits from compound investment returns given the long period before retirement would be significant.